Extended Spectrum Beta-Lactamase

 How can I help prevent the spread of ESBL?

-- Clean surfaces: Clean doorknobs, tables, and toilets often.
-Ask your caregiver what kind of cleaner to use.
+- Clean surfaces.
+Clean doorknobs, tables, and toilets often.
+Ask your healthcare provider what kind of cleaner to use.

-- Use tissues: Cover your mouth and nose with tissues when you cough or sneeze.
+- Cover your mouth and nose when you cough or sneeze.
 Use tissues or a cloth.
 Throw away the tissue after you use it.
 Use the bend of your arm if you do not have a tissue.

-- Take antibiotics exactly as ordered: Do not stop taking your antibiotic unless directed by your caregiver, even if you are feeling better sooner.
+- Take antibiotics exactly as directed.
+Do not stop taking your antibiotic unless directed by your healthcare provider, even if you are feeling better sooner.
 The infection may return if you do not take all of your antibiotic.
 Follow up with your healthcare provider as directed.
 Do not take antibiotics when you do not need them.
 Do not share antibiotics or take other people's antibiotic medicine.
 Overuse of antibiotics can kill the good bacteria in your body.

 - Centers for Disease Control and Prevention (CDC)